maplibre/maplibre-native/README.md

 `cd platform/ios/platform/ios/scripts`

-Dynamic xcframework compiled for release (this is default if no parameters are provided):
+Static xcframework compiled for release (this is default if no parameters are provided):
 `./bazel-package.sh --static --release`

-Dynamic xcframework compiled for release:
+Static xcframework compiled for debug:
 `./bazel-package.sh --static --debug`

 Dynamic xcframework compiled for release:
 `./bazel-package.sh --dynamic --release`

-Dynamic xcframework compiled for release:
+Dynamic xcframework compiled for debug:
 `./bazel-package.sh --dynamic --debug`

 All compiled frameworks will end up in the `bazel-bin/platform/ios/` path from the root of the repo.